kendallschmit/game-engine/README.md

 As long as nothing accelerates and collisions are kept really, really simple, it might not be impossible to predict the next collision and make that time the next physics step.
 Player inputs and screen renders would cause an instant update.
-Something could enable determinism at variable frame rates.
+Something like this could enable determinism at variable frame rates.